-The emphasis of this unit is on the skills, principles and practices associated with various types of documents and communications.
+This unit focuses on the skills, principles and practices associated with various types of documents and communications.
 Students identify the components and configuration of networks to meet the needs of a business.
-Students design digital solutions for clients, being mindful of the various impacts of technologies within legal, ethical and social boundaries.
+Students design digital solutions for clients being, mindful of the various impacts of technologies within legal, ethical and social boundaries.